 - saves crude oil that helps in the manufacture of rubber

-- reduce environmental impact and improved air quality
+- reduce environmental impact and improve air quality

 - Creating employment opportunities for recycling industries.